 If you accept a new job, it is wise to have a lawyer review your contract and severance agreement.
 First, this will ensure that you have proper compensation and benefits in the event that you are let go.
 Additionally, contracts often contain clauses and details that are easy to miss.
 For example, your contract could include a non-compete agreement or release of claims.
 Our attorneys will fully review these documents, to catch all details.

-You can trust the attorneys at Mauk Miller, PLLC with your employment-related case.
+You can trust the attorneys at Mauk, Miller, Hawkins PLLC with your employment-related case.
 We will seek justice and proper financial compensation for your damages.
 If you have been treated unfairly in the workplace, contact our law firm for the caring, expert representation you deserve.

 Related to This